“It's your call.”

 B: OK.
 It's your call.

-But "It's your call" carries more of a sense that the decision is the responsibility or right of the person who you're speaking to.
-In other words, that person should make the decision.
-"It's up to you" can also mean that you're letting the other person make the decision.
+But "It's your call" carries more of a sense that this person has the responsibility or right to make the decision.
+In other words, that person should do it.

 "It's your call" is also similar to this phrase: